fsharp/fslang-design/RFCs/FS-1053-span.md

 #### ByRefLike structs

 "ByRefLike" structs are stack-bound types with rules like `byref<_>` and `Span<_>`.
 They declare struct types that are never allocated on the heap.
-These are extremely useful for high-performance programming (and also for correctness) as you get a set of strong checks about the lifetimes of these values.
+These are useful for high-performance programming as you get a set of strong checks about the lifetimes and non-capture of these values.
+They are also potetnially useful for correctness in some situations where capture must be avoided.

 * Can be used as function parameters, method parameters, local variables, method returns
 * Cannot be static or instance members of a class or normal struct
 * Cannot be captured by any closure construct (async methods or lambda expressions)
 * Cannot be used as a generic parameter
-* Represents a sequential struct layout (TBD: should we emit Sequential?)

 Here is an example:
 ```fsharp